sellmenn/ECApp/README.md

 ## Deployment

 Create a Heroku app and push this repository.
 Heroku will detect the `Procfile` and use `gunicorn` to serve the application.
-Ensure the `OPENAI_API_KEY` config var is set in Heroku.
+Set the `OPENAI_API_KEY` and `ALLOWED_HOSTS` config vars in Heroku so the app can authenticate and serve requests.